Trollstigen – The most spectacular road in Norway?

 Norway got many spectacular mountain roads, but this road might be the most spectacular of them all.
 Trollstigen (stige means ladder in Norwegian) is situated north of the Geiranger fjord and just south of the small town Åndalsnes.

-Looking for a car in Norway?
-Check out Rentalcars.com
+Rent a car in Norway?

 – Or rent a Camper Van at Cabin Campers